hydro-informatics/hydro-informatics.github.io/pages/numerics/tm-pre.md

 ## Input files

-### Mandatory
+### Overview

+For any TELEMAC 2D simulation, the following files are mandatory:

 * Steering file
-    + File format: ``
+    + File format: `cas`
-    + Prepare either with [Fudaa PrePro](https://fudaa-project.atlassian.net/wiki/spaces/PREPRO/pages/253165587/How+to+launch+Fudaa-Prepro) or [*BlueKenue<sup>TM</sup>](install-telemac.html#bluekenue).
+    + Prepare either with [Fudaa PrePro](https://fudaa-project.atlassian.net/wiki/spaces/PREPRO/pages/253165587/How+to+launch+Fudaa-Prepro) or [*BlueKenue<sup>TM</sup>*](install-telemac.html#bluekenue).
 * Geometry file
+    + File format: `.slf` (selafin)
+    + Prepare either with
 * Boundary conditions
+    + File format: `.cli`
+    + Prepare either with

+The basic setup of the files is explained below.

 ### Optional

-The below listed files are not computationally mandatory for running a simulation with TELEMAC-MASCARET, but essential to yield reasonable results with a hydro-morphodynamic model.
+The below listed files are not computationally mandatory for running a simulation with TELEMAC, but essential to yield reasonable results with a hydro-morphodynamic model (i.e., coupled hydrodynamic-sediment transport solver).

 * Liquid boundaries file (e.g., for water surface elevation or flow rates)
     + Requires a stage-discharge relationship file

 * Friction data file
 * Reference file to enable model validation (restart)
+    + File format: `.slf`
+    + Check the TELEMAC docs
 * Restart file for setting initial conditions
 * Sections file to set control sections (e.g., verify flow rates, velocity or water surface elevation)
 * Sources (e.g., water or sediment) data file